"Call to me and I will answer you,

 "IMMANUEL PRAYER is a process of connecting personally and interactively with the Lord and removing barriers and hindrances to an intimate, interactive lifestyle of connection with Him."

-What is the goal of an Immanuel Prayer session?
+What is the hope of an Immanuel Prayer session?

 "The goal is to build and deepen a securely attached relationship with the Lord, one that increases your capacity to stay connected to Him, even in difficult life situations or painful experiences.
 Connection IS the purpose. "